sjsrey/gis4pp20/exercises/index.md

 3. Submit a screenshot that shows the layer panel and the canvas with the new Riverside layer on top of the original layer

+# Exercise 2: Working with Attributes<a name='exer2'></a>

+## Deadline
+- Hand in your work on [ilearn](https://ilearn.ucr.edu) by **January 29 12 p.m.**

+## Objectives
+- Learn how to complete table joins to add attributes
+- Creation of new attributes using expressions
+- Filtering attributes
+- Virtual layers for query presentations

+## Instructions

+### Setup
+- You will be using the same dataset from [exercise 1](#exer01).
+- Create a new project called `exer02`

+### Analysis
+#### Joins and Attribute Creation
+1. Using a table join, attach a new attribute with the name `CountyName` that uses the `COUNTY` as the field to match on.
+2. Create an attribute named `pctHISP` that reports the percentage of the tract's total population that is Hispanic.
+3. Create an attribute named `pctNHBLK` that reports the percentage of the tract's total population that is non-Hispanic Black.
+4. Create an attribute named `majHISP` that takes a value of 1 if the `pctHISP` is greater than 0.50.
+4. Create an attribute named `majNHBLK` that takes a value of 1 if the `pctNHBLK` is greater than 0.50.

+#### Layer creation
+1. Create a layer that contains the tracts where `majHISP` takes a value of 1.
+Name this layer `majHISP`
+2. Create a layer that contains the tracts where `majNHBLK` takes a value of 1.
+Name this layer `majNHBLK`
+3. Upload a screen shot that shows the map canvas with the two new layers on top of the original project layer.
+4. Comment on the spatial distribution displayed in  the `majHISP` and `majNHBLK` layers.

+#### Virtual Layers
+The next steps require building  different virtual layers to generate  table reports:
+1. Report the number of tracts by county.
+2. Report the number of majority Hispanic tracts by county
+3. Report the percentage of majority Hispanic tracts by county
+4. Report the percentage of the total county population that is Hispanic by county.
+5. Compare the previous percentage to the average of the Hispanic population by tract in each county.
+6. Comment on the last report.
+Why do the two views of percentage Hispanic differ?